wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

     curl http://<INGRESS_CONTROLLER_IP>/?id='or+1=1--a-<script>prompt(1)</script>'
     ```

-    Since the Wallarm layer operates in the **monitoring** [filtration mode](../../../admin-en/configure-wallarm-mode.md#available-filtration-modes) by default, the Wallarm node will not block attacks but will register them.
+    Since the Wallarm layer operates in the **monitoring** [filtration mode](../../../admin-en/configure-wallarm-mode.md#available-filtration-modes) by default, the Wallarm node will not block attacks but it will register them.

     To check that attacks have been registered, proceed to Wallarm Console → **Events**: